nonblocking/mashroom/packages/plugin-packages/mashroom-http-proxy/README.md

 }
 ```

-Or even manipulate the response:
+Handle the response instead of the proxy:

 ```ts
 export default class MyInterceptor implements MashroomHttpProxyInterceptor {